-We seek to help communities build environmental, economic and social resilience in the face of climate change.
+We seek to help communities build resilience in the face of climate change.

 - Does a proposed policy or action have implications – positive or negative – for the severity of climate change?
 If negative, how will they be addressed?

 - Do the expected consequences of climate change affect the viability of a proposed policy or course of action?
-If so, what needs to change?
+If so, what should be done differently?

 In all our grantmaking, investment and action, we aim to enable people and institutions to work together to address the climate crisis, with an eye toward innovation, problem-solving and informed risk taking.

 We award general operating-support and project-support grants.
-We also make program-related investments in the energy-efficiency field.
+We also make program-related investments.

-- Have a tangible impact on policy and practice.
+- Strive to have a tangible impact on policy and practice

 - U.S.-based 501(c)(3) organizations and their Canadian equivalents